Who is it for?

 What do you need to bring?

 Come ready to workout.
-You will want to be barefoot in shorts and t-shirts with plenty of water.
-The gym will provide kettlebells and mats to train on.
-Lunch will be provided.
+You will want to be barefoot in shorts and a t-shirt with plenty of water.
+Bring (1) Kettlebell (10-20lbs depending on your size/strength) and a Tomahawk (1-sided adjustable dumbbell).

 Movement Coach, IFMGA Mountain Guide & Athlete